stripe-samples/oasis-hubs-dotnet/README.md

 file.

 **Step 3**: <br />
+Load test data with the `dotnet run data seed` command.
+This will populate the database tables as well as the Stripe account with demo data.

+**Step 4**: <br />
 Run the application using the `dotnet run serve` command

-**Step 4**: <br />
+**Step 5**: <br />
-Forward Stripe event to the local server instance
+In a new terminal window, run the following command to forward Stripe events to the application running locally.
 ```shell
 stripe listen --forward-to http://localhost:5000/api/webhooks/stripe/platform --forward-connect-to  http://localhost:5000/api/webhooks/stripe/connect
 ```

-**Step 5**: <br />
+**Step 6**: <br />
-Navigate to http://localhost:5000 in your browser.git
+Navigate to http://localhost:5000 in your browser.

 ## Scenarios
-### Connect Onboarding
+### Connect Onboarding for hosts
 * Sign in with a one of the **host** accounts listed below
 * Navigate to the "Become a Host page"
 * Complete the Stripe hosted onboarding
   * The test values in the [Testing Stripe Connect](https://stripe.com/docs/connect/testing) are useful
+  * This may take a few minutes to process in the background

 ### Start a subscription
 * Sign in with a one of the **customer** accounts listed below